Garbage & Recycling

 Appliances

-Call City Hall Service Dept. (440-717-4022) early in the week to schedule a Thursday pick-up.
+Call the City Hall Service Department (440-717-4022) early in the week to schedule a Thursday pickup.
 Must be placed at the curb by 7 AM.

 Bathtubs (cast iron)